tobias-walle/ai.nvim/README.md

 > It is very likely that I will add breaking changes in the future.
 > I do not recommend using it (yet).

-Neovim plugin to integrate LLMs for powerful code autocompletion and command-driven code manipulation.
+Neovim plugin to integrate LLMs for powerful code autocompletion, command-driven code manipulation, and an agent-style chat panel with tools.

 Features:

 - [Autocomplete sections of your code](#autocompletion)
 - [Execute AI-powered commands on your code](#commands)
+- [Agent Mode chat panel](#agent-mode) with tool use (file read/write, search, task completion, ask)
-- Configurable LLM Providers (Use OpenAI, Anthropic, Azure, Ollama, or whatever you prefer).
+- Configurable LLM Providers (OpenAI, Anthropic, Azure, Ollama, OpenRouter)

 This plugin is greatly inspired by the following tools: